generateme/inferme/README.md

 * Easy to extend
 * Available visualizations

 Influenced by LaplacesDemonR and BayesianTools.
-Also Anglican, MetaProb and WebPPL.
+Also Anglican and WebPPL.

 ## Model